-An ad hoc Joint Review Panel composed of ZNZ and McGill Principle Investigators will review applications according to the following criteria:
+A Joint Review Panel composed of Principle Investigators from The Neuro and the University of Cambridge will review applications according to the following criteria:

-- Alignment with the priority area described above
+- Alignment with the priority areas described above.

 How to Apply

-- CV/Biosketch of PIs including a maximum of 20 significant relevant and recent publications (maximum 3 pages)
+- Biosketch of PIs including a list of significant recent publications.

 - Short biosketch of any listed collaborators (publication list not required).